 Michigan Schools and Government Credit Union has been rooted in education since our founding.
-And our Classroom Cash Grant Program is one of our favorite ways we honor our education heritage and contribute to the communities we serve.
+The Classroom Cash Grants Program is one of our favorite ways we honor our education heritage and contribute to the communities we serve.
 Each year, we fund important classroom projects.
-Over the years, we've funded more than 850 projects totaling more than $437,000 in grant funding.
-Check out some of the important projects funded by Classroom Cash Grants.
+Over the years, we've funded more than 1,000 projects totaling nearly $625,000 in grant funding.

-Submit your Project.
+Submit your project.
 Fill out our simple online application and tell us about your project that needs a Classroom Cash Grant.
 Submissions are accepted from Sept.
 1 - Oct.
 2, 2023, at 8 a.m.

-Vote, Vote, Vote.
-From October 15-25, encourage everyone you know to vote for your project.
+Vote, vote, vote.
+In mid-October, encourage everyone you know to vote for your project.
 The applications with the most votes will receive a Classroom Cash Grant!

 Mr. Lewan makes history come alive (metaphorically, of course).
 He used his Classroom Cash Grant to purchase historical artifacts that transform Social Studies from an abstract concept to a tangible experience.
 Students held uncleaned Roman coins when learning about archaeology and the spread of the Roman Empire.
 They tried on reproduction Greek hoplite armor when learning about the Greek phalanx.
 And they handled remnants of the Berlin Wall along with Soviet military hats when learning about the fall of the Soviet Union.